-- protect those who are clinically vulnerable/shielding or extremely vulnerable, making sure that anyone who is showing symptoms of COVID-19 or self-isolating does not physically come to the premises.
+- make sure people who are symptomatic or self-isolating do not physically come to the premises.
 Here, remote participation should be considered.
-The guidance is different for funerals.
-If anyone becomes unwell with symptoms they should go home immediately and be advised to follow the stay at home guidance
+If anyone becomes unwell with symptoms they should go home immediately and be advised to follow the stay at home guidance.

-- restrict capacity to maintain social distancing.
-This will need to be decided locally taking account of the total floor space, any likely pinch points, busy areas, alternative or one-way routes etc. and applying the information set out in the guidance
+- restrict capacity in some Devolved Administrations to maintain social physical distancing.
+This will need to be decided locally taking account of the total floor space, any likely pinch points, busy areas, alternative or one-way routes etc. and applying the information set out in relevant guidance.

 - make sure toilets remain clean and safe to use.
-This could include: social distancing marking, limited entry, good washing facilities or the provision of hand sanitiser, single use paper towels, increased cleaning, good ventilation, additional waste facilities and collection, displaying a visible cleaning schedule, using signs and posters to advise on good hygiene
+This could include: good washing facilities or the provision of hand sanitiser, single use paper towels, increased cleaning, good ventilation, additional waste facilities and collection, displaying a visible cleaning schedule, using signs and posters to advise on good hygiene

 - provide information to others about the precautions you have taken or those necessary if people are thinking about coming to your premises.
-You may want to inform certain groups of people who may be at increased risk of the symptoms and the current stay at home and social distancing guidance, as well as discouraging them from attending.
-Alternatively, you could set aside a time for them to attend for individual devotions.
-Any information provided should be available before they first visit, accessible and appropriate
+Any information provided should be available before they first visit, accessible and appropriate.

 - Depending on the precautions you have taken or if you intend to use a different building or space for worship, you may need to revise or complete a fire risk assessment.

-- If you are an employer, you may need to introduce arrangements to support the NHS Test and Trace service.
-Further guidance is available.
+- If you are an employer, you may need to introduce additional arrangements.

 - You will want to carry out periodic checks from time to time to make sure that the precautions you have taken remain effective and adequate.
 This may include simple inspections to check that premises remain clean or any equipment is safe.